Raspberry Muffins – Tender vanilla muffins studded with fresh raspberries and topped with a vanilla glaze.

 Yep.
 That helped.
 For the record, I would rather sit and eat muffins than run and lift weights.
 Just sayin’.

-So, about these muffins.
 I made a tender vanilla muffin and filled it with fresh raspberries.
-I love the tart and fresh flavor of the raspberries along with the sweet and delicate flavor of vanilla.
+The tart and fresh raspberries balance the delicate vanilla perfectly.
 I wanted the vanilla flavor to be distinct, so these babies include vanilla yogurt, vanilla extract, and a vanilla glaze.
 Mmmmmm…

 These muffins have quickly become a family favorite.
 They will even help you temporarily forget that every muscle in your body is aching. 😉